 ‘It’s a powerful boost to our child’s self-esteem to sense that we still think they are a good person, even when they’re having an emotional upset.’
 (Kate Orson).

 Kate comes up with lots of other useful nuggets such as why using food to distract from an emotional situation is not wise…whoops.
-There’s even strategies to help getting your kids to sleep that don’t involve the age old tradition of dunking the pacifier in Granny’s sherry.
+There’s even strategies to help to get your kids to sleep that don’t involve the age-old tradition of dunking the pacifier in Granny’s sherry.

 So if you’re into parenting books (or not), and want to improve a case of the Robot Mom, get yourself a copy of Tears Heal, even if it’s just for the reflection exercises such as: